DAVID N. GOODMAN,Associated Press

 DETROIT (AP) — A three-day search for one of the winningest college quarterbacks ever ended in a remote wooded area in Michigan, where authorities found his body and were left with a mystery of how he died.

-Cullen Finnerty, 30, a former Grand Valley State University quarterback, went missing Sunday while fishing near his family’s cottage.
-His body was found in Webber Township about a mile from where he disappeared, but authorities said no foul play was suspected.
-An autopsy will be needed to determine how he died, they said.
+The former Grand Valley State University quarterback went missing Sunday while fishing near his family’s cottage.
+Finnerty’s body was found in Webber Township, about a mile from where he disappeared, but authorities said no foul play was suspected.

-Finnerty led Grand Valley State University to three Division II national titles and more than 50 wins during his four years as a starter in Allendale, Mich., last decade.
-His body was found about 8 p.m. in woods within a mile of where he disappeared, said Lake County Undersheriff Dennis Robinson.
+Finnerty, 30, led Grand Valley State University to three Division II national titles and more than 50 wins during his four years as a starter in Allendale, Mich., last decade.
+His body was found about 8 p.m.
+Tuesday in woods within a mile of where he disappeared, said Lake County Undersheriff Dennis Robinson.

 Robinson said the body was not in the water and was found in a wooded area in near the family’s cottage.